HCFA Form: Complete Guide to HCFA 1500 Forms in 2026

 Patient and Insured Information:

-• Field 3: Enter the patient’s date of birth and sex.
+• Field 3: Enter the patient's date of birth in MM/DD/YYYY format and select the appropriate gender.
+These fields are critical for patient identification and eligibility verification.

 Insurance Plan and Authorization: